jinghai8609/DSGTFormer/README.md

 ## 🎯 Overview

-TGSTFormer is a novel Transformer-based architecture for 3D human pose estimation from monocular videos.
+DSGTFormer is a novel Transformer-based architecture for 3D human pose estimation from monocular videos.
 It introduces:

 - **Temporal-Graph Decoupled SpatioTemporal Attention (TGST)**: A dual-branch architecture that uses GCN for spatial modeling and self-attention for temporal modeling.
 - **Spatiotemporal Interaction Attention (STA)**: A cross-attention module for deep fusion of spatiotemporal features.